Individualism and Human Rights

 Money won't save us

-After the Second World War we witnessed the aggregation of local markets into universal markets.
-This trend was driven by at least two postulates: that the market for all would be the secret formula for success and that a liberal guiding nation had been given the mission from heaven to lay down the rules and set the game.
 Aggregation was seen as a good thing, as progress exported to peoples who, while maintaining a certain identity of their own, finally accepted the idea that their world was not the ‘right’ one, but that what was right was aggregation behind a demigod-nation that would lead everyone to the highest peaks.
-[Read More]
+So, union of markets and hegemony of a nation.